zhullyb/monyhar/monyhar/extensions/docs/security_faq.md

 enabled, this may be a security bug; please report any such bugs [here][new-security-bug].

 ### I've found a security bug in an extension.
-Is this a security bug in Chromium?
+Is this a security bug in Monyhar?

 This depends on the extension.

-**Component Extensions:** Some extensions (called "component extensions") are bundled by the Chromium browser and implement core browser functionality.
+**Component Extensions:** Some extensions (called "component extensions") are bundled by the Monyhar browser and implement core browser functionality.
 An example of this is the CryptoToken extension (used in security key authentication).
-If you find a security bug in a component extension, this _is_ considered a security bug in Chromium.
+If you find a security bug in a component extension, this _is_ considered a security bug in Monyhar.
 Please report any such bugs [here][new-security-bug].

-**Google Extensions:** A security bug in an extension developed by Google, but not distributed directly with the Chrome browser, would likely not be considered a bug in Chromium.
+**Google Extensions:** A security bug in an extension developed by Google, but not distributed directly with the Chrome browser, would likely not be considered a bug in Monyhar.
 However, they may be covered by the [Google Vulnerability Reward Program](https://www.google.com/about/appsecurity/reward-program/).

-**Other Extensions:** A security bug in a third-party extension _would not_ be considered a security bug in Chromium.
+**Other Extensions:** A security bug in a third-party extension _would not_ be considered a security bug in Monyhar.
 This is true even if the extension has sensitive and powerful permissions, which could leak user data  or allow cross-site scripting attacks ([example](https://bugs.monyhar.org/p/monyhar/issues/detail?id=1213523)).